Dr. Ron Purser

 His recent book, McMindfulness: How Mindfulness Became the New Capitalist Spirituality, has garnered over 100 media radio, TV, podcast interviews, as well as newspaper and magazine articles.
 He has been a guest on such TV shows On Contact with Chris Hedges, with Redacted Tonight with Lee Camp, The Zero Hour with RK Eskow, the Institute of Art and Ideas (IAI) TV, as well as radio interviews by the BBC, Canadian Broadcasting Corporation, Radio New Zealand, the Progressive Radio Network (Gary Null show), KQED, KPFA, KCBS, KPOO.
 He has been a sought out guests on many podcasts, including the Intelligence Squared, Chauncey DeVega Show, The Wright Show, Upstream and many more.
 His work has been featured in such outlets as The New York Times, the Financial Times, the London Evening Standard, London Metro, The Irish Times, The Nation, Fast Company, VICE, HACK, the Saturday Evening Post, Telegraph, The New Statesman, Truthout.org, the Sydney Morning Herald, San Francisco Chronicle, LA Review of Books, El Mundo, the New Indian Express.

-Author of eight books, his recent books include the Handbook of Mindfulness: Culture, Context and Social Engagement and the Handbook of Ethical Foundations of Mindfulness.
+His forthcoming book, Visions of Wholeness (Dharma Publishing, 2025), is a reading commentary on the “Time, Space and Knowledge” vision of the Tarthang Tulku, a Tibetan Buddhist lama.
+His other recent books and edited volumes include the Handbook of Mindfulness: Culture, Context and Social Engagement and the Handbook of Ethical Foundations of Mindfulness.
 Prof. Purser’s writings have been exploring the challenges and issues of introducing mindfulness into secular contexts, particularly with regards to its encounter with modernity, Western consumer capitalism, and individualism.
 Dr. Purser is an ordained Zen Priest in the Korean Zen Taego order of Buddhism and faculty member at Dharma College in Berkeley, California.

 His book, McMindfulness: How Mindfulness Became the New Capitalist Spirituality (Repeater Books/Penguin Random House) is now available on Kindle and Audible (audiobook), and has been published in Spanish, German and Korean.